 Lockdown a teachable moment for everyone

 So, what did YOU do during the Great War, Daddy? was a successful recruitment poster for the British during World War I. The confrontational slogan married to the image of a smiling child hounding her shamefaced father for tales from the front was a not-so-subtle rebuke to any Englishman who would turn down the call of duty.
 I think there’s room for a similar campaign as Covid-19 moves from being being a virus afflicting the old to the young.
-As revellers dance atop phone boxes in Killarney there must be room for a similar campaign.
-So to the question: what did you do during the Covid-19 Pandemic?
+So, what did you do during the Covid-19 Pandemic?

 There are a couple of decent answers: ‘I worked from home, so I could afford to raise you’ would be my pick of the bunch, though I’d also accept ‘upped my Fortnite game’, ‘went viral on TikTok’, or ‘watched all of Reeling in the Years‘.
 What did I do?
 I did some courses.